My-Center-Manager/legal/contribution-agreement.md

 ## Introduction

-This document clarifies the terms under which you, the person listed below, may make Contributions — which may include without limitation, software, bug fixes, configuration changes, documentation, or any other materials — to the EcoTracker project.
+This document clarifies the terms under which you, the person listed below, may make Contributions — which may include without limitation, software, bug fixes, configuration changes, documentation, or any other materials — to the My Center Manager project.

 ## Definitions